Yellow crazy ant: Geographical range and dispersal

 The yellow crazy ant's natural habitats are the moist tropical lowlands of Southeast Asia, and surrounding areas and islands in the Indian and Pacific Oceans.
 It has been introduced into a wide range of tropical and subtropical environments including northern Australia, some of the Caribbean islands, some Indian Ocean islands (Seychelles, Madagascar, Mauritius, Réunion, the Cocos Islands and the Christmas Islands) and some Pacific islands (New Caledonia, Hawaii, French Polynesia, Okinawa, Vanuatu, Micronesia, Johnston Atoll, and the Galapagos archipelago).
 The species has been known to occupy such agricultural systems as cinnamon, citrus, coffee and coconut plantations.
 Because yellow crazy ants have generalized nesting habits, they are able to disperse via trucks, boats and other forms of human transport.

 Crazy ant colonies naturally disperse through "budding", i.e. when mated queens and workers leave the nest to establish a new one, and only rarely through flight via female winged reproductive forms.
 Generally, colonies that disperse through budding have a lower rate of dispersal, requiring human intervention to reach distant areas.
 It has been recorded that A. gracilipes moves as much as 400 m a year in the Seychelles.
-A survey on Christmas Island, however, yielded an average spreading speed of 3 m per day, the equivalent of one kilometer (0.6 mile) per year.
+A survey on Christmas Island, however, yielded an average spreading speed of 3 m per day, the equivalent of one km (0.6 mi) per year.

 Diet

-A. gracilipes has been described as a "scavenging predator" exhibiting a broad diet, a characteristic of many invasive species.
+A gracilipes has been described as a "scavenging predator" exhibiting a broad diet, a characteristic of many invasive species.
 It consumes a wide variety of foods, including grains, seeds, arthropods, and decaying matter such as vertebrate corpses.
 They have been reported to attack and dismember invertebrates such as small isopods, myriapods, molluscs, arachnids, land crabs, earthworms and insects.

-Like all ants, A. gracilipes requires a protein-rich food source for the queen to lay eggs and carbohydrates as energy for the workers.
+Like all ants, A gracilipes requires a protein-rich food source for the queen to lay eggs and carbohydrates as energy for the workers.
 They get their carbohydrates from plant nectar and honeydew producing insects, especially scale insects, aphids, and other Sternorrhyncha.
 Studies indicate that crazy ants rely so much on scale insects that a scarcity of them can actually limit ant population growth.